 Aim of the EIF

-The EIF creates a genuine partnership among donors, six core partner agencies, observer agencies, the Executive Secretariat (ES) and the Trust Fund Manager (TFM) and other development partners who are supporting LDCs’ own drive to:
+The EIF creates genuine partnerships among Least Developed Countries, donors, partner agencies, the EIF Executive Secretariat, the EIF Trust Fund Manager and other development partners who are supporting LDCs’ own drive to:

 - mainstream trade into national development strategies

 - set up structures needed to coordinate the delivery of trade-related technical assistance

 - build capacity to trade, which also includes addressing critical supply side constraints.

 EIF and Aid for Trade